 Attribution: Image via Flickr by beggs

 With a busy family that’s always on the go, there’s little time left for mundane duties like dusting and vacuuming.
+It’s not even just the cleaning that’s the problem, it’s getting the right equipment/products that can be cost consuming.
+However, if you are on a budget then you can easily find a vacuum or something that is affordable for you.
 However, being time-poor doesn’t have to mean living in a pigsty.
 These strategies will help you cut the clutter and keep your house clean.

 Dirt, mud, leaves, gum, grass, and worse can all cling to the soles of your shoes.
 When you and the members of your family wear your shoes inside, these substances can get tracked through the rooms in your home and ground into your floors.
 Insist that everyone in your household and any visitors take their shoes off by the front door to help keep your floors clean longer.

 Use Concentrated Cleaning Products